 ABOUT THE TRAINER

 Randy is the founder and Chief Vision Officer of ACHIEVE Centre for Leadership.
 He is an intuitive and visionary leader who, together with a team of employees and trainers, has positioned ACHIEVE to be a leading provider of professional development training.
-Randy is a Registered Social Worker who holds a Master of Social Work degree and a Bachelor’s degree in Conflict Resolution.
+Randy holds a Master of Social Work degree and a Bachelor’s degree in Conflict Resolution.
 He is passionate about sharing the importance of creating healthy workplace cultures, and believes that leadership requires us to always be intentional about what we do and how we do it.
 Randy is author of The Ordinary Leader, and co-author of The Culture Question, A Little Book About Trauma-Informed Workplaces, and Don’t Blame the Lettuce.
 He gives presentations on leadership and workplace culture to a wide range of audiences.
 Randy is a dynamic speaker who delivers insightful presentations that are engaging, humorous, and informative.

 This is an intermediate-advanced level workshop for leaders, managers, supervisors, and anyone providing leadership within organization.